openmindsclub/H4ckT0b3rF3st-2k19/projects/WebScraping/CATS!/readme.md

 # CAT PICTURE SCRAPER :
-### who doesn't like cats, right ? ,here we wan't to create a web site full of cat pictures and the best one are in [`/r/cats`](https://old.reddit.com/r/cats/ "Cats Subreddit.")
+### who doesn't like cats, right ? here we wan't to create a web site full of cat pictures and the best one are in [`/r/cats`](https://old.reddit.com/r/cats/ "Cats Subreddit.")

 ## **DONE** :
 + Flask web app